cwdunstan/Java/README.md

-# JavaScript
+# Java
-Collection of JavaScript Projects.
+Collection of Java Projects.
 Some are for University projects, others personal.